 20. Make sure you mention that the conspiracy also wishes to keep the environment polluted.
 In order to not alienate your AGW denialist audience, make sure to take either a neutral or dismissive stance on anthropogenic global warming.
 Imply fossil fuels cause more harm than good.
 Add some chemtrails and anti-vaccinism into your movie.

 21. Pretend commonly-accepted government institutions exist for evil purposes.
 Do not recommend the abolition of Medicare, government road-building, or Social Security.
-Pretend government schools encourage dogmatism (even though APUSH teachers are notorious for openly challenging students’ most cherished patriotic beliefs and the institution that supports the State the most is not the State itself, but the family).
+Pretend government schools encourage dogmatism (even though APUSH teachers are notorious for openly challenging students’ most cherished patriotic beliefs).
 Pretend schoolkids learn less from the Internet than from government schools.

 23. Last of all, if your movie contains too much common knowledge (e.g., smoking is bad), you’re doing it wrong.
 Novelty to the viewer is key to the success of your movie.